iampukar/graph-database/README.md

     WHERE m.released >= 2000
     RETURN m.released, a.name

+### Uniqueness Constraint

+    CREATE CONSTRAINT ON
+      (p: Person)
+    ASSERT
+      p.name IS UNIQUE

+### Uniqueness Constraint with a primary key node alike strucutre

+    CREATE CONSTRAINT ON
+      (m: Movie)
+    ASSERT
+      (m.title, m.released) IS NODE KEY

+Displaying the list of all constraints in the graph:

+    CALL db.constraints()

+Dropping an existing constraint:

+    DROP CONSTRAINT ON
+      () - [r: ACTED_IN] - ()
+    ASSERT exists (r.roles)

+### Creating a new relationships

+    MATCH (M: Movie)
+      WHERE m.title = 'VEER ZAARA'
+    MATCH (p: Person)
+      WHERE p.name = 'Pukar Acharya' OR p.name = 'Aakash Bista' OR p.name = 'Avinash Jha'
+    CREATE (p) - [:ACTED_IN] -> (m)

+Adding properties to the relationship:

+    MATCH (p: Person) - [rel: ACTED_IN] -> (m: Movie)
+      WHERE m.title = 'Main Hoo Na'
+    SET rel.roles =
+      CASE p.name
+        WHEN 'Pukar Acharya' THEN ['Ram']
+        WHEN 'Sushan Acharya' THEN ['Laksham']
+    END

+Viewing the current list of property keys:

+    CALL db.propertyKeys

+Viewing the current schema:

+    CALL db.schema

+### Creating a new Node to an existing node

+    MERGE (m: Movie {title: 'Devdas'})
+      ON CREATE SET m.released = '1998'
+    RETURN m

+Creating two new nodes and a relationship:

+    MERGE
+      (p: Person {name: 'Amitabh Bachhcan'}) - [:DIRECTED] -> (m {title: 'Mard'})

+Creating a new relationship:

+    MATCH (p: Person), (m: Movie)
+      WHERE p.name IN ['Shah Rukh Khan', 'Amitabh Bachchan'] AND m.title = 'Mohabattein'
+    MERGE (p) - [:ACTED-IN] -> (m)

+### Retreiving nodes that are certain hops away

+    //nodes that are 1 or 2 hops away from the person node, 'Pukar Acharya' MATCH
+      (p1: Person) - [:FOLLOWS*1..2] - (p2: Person)
+    WHERE p1.name = 'Pukar Acharya'
+    RETURN p1, p2

+    //nodes that are three hops away from the person node, 'Pukar Acharya' MATCH
+      (p1: Person) - [:FOLLOWS*3] - (p2: Person)
+    WHERE p1.name = 'Pukar Acharya'
+    RETURN p1, p2

+    //nodes that are connected no matter the seperating distance MATCH
+      (p1: Person) - [:FOLLOWS*] - (p2: Person)
+    WHERE p1.name = 'Pukar Acharya'
+    RETURN p1, p2

+### Loading Data from a CSV file

+Say a csv file, mycsvfile.csv exists, with headers: id, name, birthYear

+    LOAD CSV WITH HEADERS
+    FROM 'mycsvfile.csv'
+    AS line
+    RETURN line.id, line.name, line.birthYear

+Properly formatted integer and string values

+    LOAD CSV WITH HEADERS
+    FROM 'mycsvfile.csv'
+    AS line
+    RETURN line.id, line.name, toInteger(trim(line.birthYear))

+Loading data from a csv file to a graph with preexisting label:

+    LOAD CSV WITH HEADERS
+    FROM 'mycsvfile.csv'
+    AS line
+    MERGE(a: Person {name: line.name})
+      ON CREATE
+        SET a.born = toInteger(trim(line.birthYear)),
+            a.pid = line.id
+      ON MATCH SET a.pid = line.id

+    LOAD CSV WITH HEADERS
+    FROM 'mycsvfile.csv'
+    AS line FIELDTERMINATOR ';'
+    MATCH (m: Movie {movieId: line. movieId})
+    MATCH (p: Person {a.pid = line.id})
+    MERGE (p) - [:ACTED_IN {roles: split(line.Role, ',')}] -> (m)
+    MERGE(a: Person {name: line.name})
+      ON CREATE
+        SET a.born = toInteger(trim(line.birthYear)),
+            a.pid = line.id
+      ON MATCH SET a.pid = line.id

 Note:

     * null doesn't mean NULL explicitly, but relates to missing or undefined values for a given node.